 My Plan to Save Money

 A couple of months ago, I started noticing a lot of things lying around in my house that I didn’t need.
 I always knew there were things I did not use.
 But this time, I really started noticing them.
-I looked at my closet and found clothes I didn’t wear but I remembered that they were very expensive when I bought them.
+I looked in my closet and found clothes I didn’t wear but I remembered that they were very expensive when I bought them.

 I learned a lot from this little experiment of mine.
 So I started applying it to other things as well, but with a twist.
 Instead of not buying anything at all, I would ask myself this very question before buying something: